-Hospitalized Patient with Blood Glucose Targets
+Hospitalized Patient with Diabetes Blood Glucose Targets (mmol/L)

-Diabetes (mmol/L)

 CABG intraoperatively 5.5-11.1

 Perioperatively for other surgeries 5.0-10.0

 Acute hyperglycemia affects immune function and wound healing.
-In general, it can lead to increased postoperative infections (surgical site infections), has been shown to increase allograft rejection, and can increase morbidity and mortality in surgical patients.2 balanced against perioperative hypoglycemia, which can be masked if a patient is receiving sedation.
-Frequent BG monitoring is recommended.2
+In general, it can lead to increased postoperative infections (surgical site infections), has been shown to increase allograft rejection, and can increase morbidity and mortality in surgical patients.2

+The benefits of improved perioperative glycemic control need to be balanced against perioperative hypoglycemia, which can be masked if a patient is receiving sedation.
+Frequent BG monitoring is recommended.